Fritz Tegtmeier: Military career

 Fritz Tegtmeier was posted to the 2.
 Staffel (2nd Squadron) of Jagdgeschwader 54 (JG 54—54th Fighter Wing) in October 1940.
 He was severely injured on 17 November 1940 when his Messerschmitt Bf 109 E-1 (Werknummer 6043—factory number) suffered engined failure, resulting in crash landing at Jever Airfield.
 He returned to his Staffel in the spring of 1941 and claimed his first aerial victory on 22 June 1941, the first day of Operation Barbarossa on the Eastern Front.

 On 8 September, I. Gruppe moved to an airfield at Siversky located southwest of Leningrad.
 There, on 11 September he was again severely injured in a collision in his Bf 109 F-2 resulting in a crash landing at Siversky.
 He returned to active duty in April 1942 and was assigned to the 1.
 Staffel of JG 54.
 By the end of 1942 he had claimed 24 aerial victories.

 On 14 January 1943, Tegtmeier became an "ace-in-a-day" for the first time.
-That day, pilots of I. Gruppe had claimed 30 aerual victories.
+That day, pilots of I. Gruppe had claimed 30 aerial victories (Luftsiege).
 He claimed aerial victories number 36 and 37 on 23 January.
 On 3 May 1943 he claimed numbers 51–53 and was posted to Ergänzungs-Jagdgruppe Ost as fighter pilot instructor.
 He returned to front line duty, this time with the 3.
 Staffel of JG 54, in September 1943.
 In November 1943 he achieved his 75th aerial victory.
 He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 28 March 1944 following his 99th aerial victory.
 Tegtmeier was promoted to Leutnant on 20 April 1944.
 He claimed his 100th and 101st aerial victory on 3 May 1944.
 He was the 71st Luftwaffe pilot to achieve the century mark.
-In October 1944 he was made Staffelkapitän of the 3.
+On 1 September 1944, he was made Staffelkapitän (squadron leader) of the 3.
 Staffel of JG 54.
+He succeeded Leutnant Otto Kittel who was transferred.
 By the end of 1944 his score of aerial victories stood at 139 claims.
 When he was transferred to Jagdgeschwader 7 (JG 7—7th Fighter Wing) for flight training on the Messerschmitt Me 262 jet fighter in March 1945 his score stood at 146 aerial victories.
-Fritz Tegtmeier had been nominated for the Oak Leaves to the Knight's Cross (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
+Tegtmeier had been nominated for the Oak Leaves to the Knight's Cross (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).